 The Thirunelli Temple is unique with its different rituals and as a treasure of historic relics.

-• The temple showcases Kerala architectural style.
-The inner sanctorum has a tilted roof and an open courtyard.
+- The temple showcases Kerala architectural style.
+The inner sanctum has a tilted roof and an open courtyard.
 Another feature of the temple is the granite lamp post.
 You can also see the hole of a flag post but the flag post is missing.

 Thirunelli Temple Timings

-Pilgrims can visit the temple both at morning and evening.
+Pilgrims can visit the temple both in morning and evening.